 Support and join organizations against deforestation

 There are plenty of local and international organizations that are fighting against the issue of deforestation.
 They are focused on implementing sustainable forestry practices.
 Examples of such organizations are the World Wildlife Fund (WWF), Greenpeace, Conservation International, and Amazon Watch.
 Support these organizations in their cause against deforestation by either joining as a volunteer or making donations.

 Take care of the rights of Indigenous people

 Forests have been home to indigenous people for ages and have played an integral part in their lives.
 Unfortunately, governments and firms often deprive them of their rights for the sake of obtaining valuable resources for their businesses.
 Taking a stand for the rights of those indigenous people will protect their lands and help reduce deforestation.

 Awareness is important to strengthen the fight against deforestation.
 A lack of awareness will worsen the situation over time.
 Start with your family, friends, and colleagues.
 Introduce them to the issue of deforestation.
 Make them aware of the importance of trees and tell them what will happen if we don’t put an end to deforestation.
 Empower them to use their consumer role in making a difference.
 The industries will automatically stop producing goods that are no longer demanded by consumers.
-Moreover, visit different communities such as farmers and aware them of sustainable practices.
+Moreover, visit different communities such as farmers, and make aware them of sustainable practices.

 Deforestation has become a global concern and needs some serious consideration by all nations because it is leading to several other critical environmental issues.
 The government as well as the individuals must play their role in reducing deforestation because it is their actions that have worsened the situation this far.
 Some of the above-mentioned ways how to stop deforestation are quite simple and don’t require much effort.
 So, start today, plant a tree, spread awareness, revise your consumer role, or join an NGO.
 Even the smallest attempts can put a huge impact on the environment.